 Photographs of the four of our committee members you are most likely to meet face to face can be found on the

 Contact Us page.

-The current committee membership is as follows: Deb Chapman, Lloyd Chapman, Michael Cockett, Pat Cockett, John Cousins, Jan Kennedy, Martin Livesey, Hilary Loney, Dennis Oakley, Tina Pankhurst, Heather Phipps, Lynne Scott Douglas, and, Ann Weaver.
+The current committee membership is as follows: Deb Chapman, Lloyd Chapman, Michael Cockett, Pat Cockett, John Cousins, Gillian Haimes, Martin Livesey, Hilary Loney, Sheena McKenzie, Dennis Oakley, Heather Phipps, Lynne Scott Douglas and Ann Weaver.

 There over 1000 u3as in the UK under the umbrella organisation of the

 Third Age Trust - to find out more visit the u3a website by clicking

 Can I see examples of creative outcomes of u3a activities?

 A regularly changing display of photographs from the photographic group can be seen on the Photos page.

 Videos page there is a live feed to our YouTube channel containing musical and dramatic videos.

 On a separate website